 About the review

-This systematic review evaluates the scientific literature on visceral injuries published up until May 2014.
+This systematic review evaluates the scientific literature on visceral injuries published up until the 31st May 2018.

 It aims to answer the following clinical questions: